 Once upon a time niche houses focussed on excellence and compositional integrity, attributes that had lost value in commercial perfumery.
 Soon, though, niche perfumery was coopted by the luxury industry.
 In fact, the very houses niche had surpassed (Guerlain, Chanel, Dior, Hermès…) stole back niche’s fire and produced their own exclusive lines à la niche and a race for the appearance of authenticity ensued.
 Authenticity was manifest as quality, which warranted a high price and fine packaging.
 Price indicated quality which signified authenticity.
-It’s the proven tautology of luxury.
+It’s the circular logic of luxury.
 Favoring exclusivity and comfort over investigation and creativity, luxury producers raced back to the decorative arts model and artistry was rejected in favor of finery.
 Prices skyrocketed, the perfume audience became connoisseurs and collectors, oud became god and quality left the building.

 Through escalation and one-upmanship perfume producers fuel the cycle, though they’re not alone.
 They are enabled by a crazed market.
 Consumers apparently pay $700 for O’Hira by 777, $800 for Clive Christian no 1 and $1200 for Roja Dove Amber Oud.
 Modesty is not of value for this set.
 Apparently neither is a realistic quality to price ratio.
 Perfume has undergone a leveraged buy-out and ridiculous, exorbitant perfumes are the junk bonds paying for it.